HTMLGraph logo HTMLGraph

 const portIds = canvas.graph.getAllPortIds();

-5. To get the IDs of all ports for a specific node, call:
+5. get the IDs of cycle edges for a specific port

 const edgeIds = canvas.graph.getAllEdgeIds();